 Females grow slightly larger than males and can reach a size of around 4.7 inches.
 Females also have slightly smaller front legs than males which is useful to know when it comes to sexing them for breeding purposes.

 Bamboo Shrimp are filter feeders and they have specialized fans which catch food particles from the water and bring the food towards their mouths.
 Feeding this shrimp can be done by using a variety of foods including newly hatched artemia, powdered fish flakes and algae powder.

 Because this species is larger than any of the dwarf variants they need a larger tank (at least 20 gallons).
 They do well with a water temperature of 68-77°F and a pH of 6.5-7.5.

-Ghost Shrimp have evolved over millennia to be transparent in appearance.
-It is a strategy which has been developed to avoid predation.
+Ghost shrimp have evolved over millennia to be transparent in appearance.
+It is a strategy that has been developed to avoid predation.